ผ่าตัดเปลี่ยนกระจกตา DSAEK ขั้นตอน ข้อดี พักฟื้น - Dsaek Corneal Transplant

 What is the advantage of DSAEK?

-• Tiny incision: DSAEK corneal transplant creates a very small surgical wound on the side of the eye, only 3-4 millimeters, which accelerates wound healing and recovery.
+• Small incision: DSAEK corneal transplant creates a small surgical wound on the side of the eye, only 3-4 millimeters, which accelerates wound healing and recovery.

-• No corneal-graft sutures: DSAEK is a stitch-free surgical technique.
-After the surgery, the corneal graft is adhered to the front layers of the cornea by intraocular pressure and air bubble pressure from an ophthalmoscope, which reduces suture-related complications, infections, or postoperative astigmatism.
+• No corneal-graft sutures: DSAEK is a sturgical technique that does not require corneal suturing between the graft and the patient's cornea.
+After the surgery, the corneal graft adheres to the front layers of the cornea by intraocular pressure and air bubble pressure without the need for sutures, which reduces suture-related complications, including infections, or postoperative corneal astigmatism, and postoperative eye irritation.

-• Fast vision recovery: DSAEK employs a minimally invasive surgery (MIS) technique that helps preserve healthy anterior cornea layers, speed up wound recovery, reduces the risk of corneal astigmatism, and restores clear vision as little as 3 months post-surgery.
+• Fast visual recovery: DSAEK employs relatively less invasive corneal transplantation, which helps preserve healthy anterior cornea layers, accelerates wound recovery, reduces the risk of corneal astigmatism, and can restore clear vision as little as 3 months post-surgery.

-• Low graft rejection risk: DSAEK uses the posterior corneal layer transplantation technique, which eliminates the need to remove and graft all corneal layers, uses less donated corneal tissue, and eliminates the need to stitch the transplanted cornea to the native cornea, lowering the risk of graft rejection.
+• Low risk of graft rejection: DSAEK employs the posterior corneal layer transplantation technique, which eliminates the need to remove and graft all corneal layers, uses less donated corneal tissue, and eliminates the need to stitch the transplanted cornea to the native cornea, thereby lowering the risk of graft rejection.

-• Preserve the strength of the cornea: DSAEK leaves healthy anterior cornea layers unperturbed, minimizes the impact on the cornea, and preserves the cornea strength and natural curvature to the greatest extent possible.
+• Preserve the strength of the cornea: DSAEK leaves healthy anterior cornea layers structurally intact and preserves the cornea's strength and natural corneal curvature.

 • Immediate disease treatment: DSAEK surgical procedures promptly remove corneal diseases.
 The newly transplanted cornea will gradually suck water out of the cloudy cornea, allowing the entire cornea to become transparent and restoring vision.